Rubén Rocha Moya

-Rubén Rocha Moya (born 15 June 1949) is a Mexican politician and educator who has served as the Governor of Sinaloa since 2021.
-A member of the National Regeneration Movement (MORENA), Rocha previously served in the Senate of Mexico from 2018 to 2021.
+Rubén Rocha Moya (born 15 June 1949) is a Mexican politician and educator who has recently served twice as the Governor of Sinaloa serving from 21 to 23 August 2026, previously serving from November 2021 until May 2026.
+A member of the National Regeneration Movement (MORENA), Rocha previously served in the Senate from 2018 to 2021.

-Rocha was previously the rector of the Universidad Autónoma de Sinaloa (UAS) in the 1990s and a former state deputy and gubernatorial candidate.
+Rocha was previously the rector of the Autonomous University of Sinaloa (UAS) in the 1990s, a state deputy in 1983–1986, and a gubernatorial candidate in both 1986 and 1998.

+In April 2026, Rocha was indicted by the United States Department of Justice on charges of conspiring with the Sinaloa Cartel.
+Rocha left his office as Governor of Sinaloa temporarily on 2 May 2026, with Yeraldine Bonilla Valverde took office as interim governor, that same day.
+Rocha returned to his office on 21 August 2026, but after backlash from his own party, he once again requested leave after being only one day in office, being approved on 23 August 2026.

 Early life

-Rocha Moya was born in Texas, a locality in Badiraguato, as one of six children and obtained his degree as a mathematics teacher from the Escuela Normal Superior de Oaxaca.
-However, it was his time at a rural teacher's school in Sonora that would introduce him to left-wing thought; he rose through the ranks and served as the secretary general of the Federation of Rural Socialist Students from 1968 to 1969.
+Rocha Moya was born in Batequitas, a locality in Badiraguato, Sinaloa, as one of six children and obtained his degree as a mathematics teacher from the Escuela Normal Superior de Oaxaca.
+However, it was his time at a rural teachers' school in Sonora that introduced him to left-wing thought; he rose through the ranks and served as the general secretary of the Federation of Rural Socialist Students from 1968 to 1969.
 In his first job, as a teacher in Ciudad Obregón, Sonora, Rocha joined the Mexican Communist Party.

 In 1972, Rocha returned to his home state and became a physics and mathematics teacher at the preparatory school in Guamúchil, where he became the head of the campus.
-The next year, Rocha was successful in affiliating the institution with the Universidad Autónoma de Sinaloa.
+The next year, Rocha was successful in affiliating the institution with the Autonomous University of Sinaloa.
 He would remain in Guamúchil until 1980, when he was offered a position as press secretary for the university's teachers' union; during this time, he successfully helped fight attempts by Governor Antonio Toledo Corro to remove the preparatory schools from the UAS system.
-In 1983, Rocha was named the union's secretary general.
+In 1983, Rocha was named the union's general secretary.